-- The developer described at least five current accountability uses of the measure including public reporting of health plan data. - The Committee acknowledged that there has been little improvement in performance of the measure over time, as the measure has been relatively stable over the past 3 years; however, mean performance at the health plan level, and to some degree at the physician level indicates an opportunity for more improvement exists.
+- The developer described at least five current accountability uses of the measure, including public reporting of health plan data. - The Committee acknowledged that there has been little improvement in performance of the measure over the past 3 years; however, mean performance at the health plan level, and to some degree at the physician level, indicates that an opportunity for additional improvement exists.